History of Mizoram: Initial encounters

 By the mid-19th century British Empire had occupied all the surrounding Chittagong and Burma but had little or no interest in the tribes or their hilly land.
 They were merely mentioned in passing as "irreclaimable savages".
-The tribals then lived in small and isolated clusters of chiefdoms, each often raising warfare against another.
-Their religious lives were dominated by paganism and they led animistic world view, with unique concept of afterlife called Pialral.
+The tribals then lived in small and isolated clusters of chiefdoms, sometimes raising warfare against another.
+Their religious lives were dominated by paganism and they led an animistic world view, with a unique concept of afterlife called Pialral.
 They practised elaborate rituals including animal sacrifice, and worshipped or feared almost all conceivable inanimate objects, diseases and unusual natural phenomena.
 The first Lushai (the British misnomer for Lusei) raid recorded in British governed Assam was in 1826.
 From that year to 1850 the local officers were unable to restrain the fierce attacks of the hillmen on the south.
 Raids and outrages were of yearly occurrence, and on one occasion the Magistrate of Sylhet reported a series of massacres by "Kookies" in what was alleged to be British territory, in which 150 persons had been killed.
 The raid was most severe in 1871 when a series of attacks caused several deaths on both sides, with extensive damage on the plantations.
 A number of workers and soldiers were taken prisoners, and among them a six-year-old Mary Winchester.
 Mary Winchester was taken as hostage by Bengkhuaia warriors, while other prisoners were executed on the way.